Accreditation of modules and examinations completed abroad

 Conversion of grades (in particular modified Bavarian formula)

-- x: HTW grade to be calculated
+- x: HTW points to be calculated

 - Nmax: best possible grade in the foreign system